-Tips for caring for original artworks
+Tips for caring for original oil and acrylic paintings:

 Properly caring for an original painting is important to maintain its condition and value over time.
 Below are some tips that you should be aware of when it comes to caring for original acrylic and oil paintings: